 Or you can pick one up at a restaurant that sells them.
 They seem to be spreading like wildfire around the country.
 (I love the way they prepare them at Zombie Burger.)

 Beyond Burgers are sold in natural grocery stores, as well as some Target locations.
-Sometimes they are sold in the meat department, and other times they’re with the other veggie burgers in the refrigerated or frozen section.
+Sometimes they are sold in the meat department.
+Other times they’re with the other veggie burgers in the refrigerated or frozen section.

 Upton’s Naturals Classic Burger